- Academic Affairs

 These Procedures provide a process for the prompt and equitable investigation and resolution of complaints alleging discrimination or retaliation against UMB employees that are not subject to other UMB complaint resolution procedures.
 These Procedures are intended to comply with, and will be interpreted under federal and state law and USM and UMB policies prohibiting unlawful discrimination.

 These Procedures do not supersede policies and procedures addressing issues specifically governed by other UMB policies.
 Employees are expected to present such complaints in accordance with applicable UMB policy and procedure.
-Where it is unclear, the EEO/AA Director can assist employees in determining where a complaint should be presented.
+Where it is unclear, the Executive Director, Diversity and Inclusion can assist employees in determining where a complaint should be presented.

 II.
 Reporting Complaints

-A. Complaints by UMB Employees should be reported to the EEO/AA Director.
+A. Complaints by UMB Employees should be reported to:

 Office of Accountability and Compliance